Juwilson24/Juwilson24.github.io/index.md

 ## Career Objectives
 I want to start my own investment firm where I would invest in Real Estate and stocks.
-Stocks: My strategy is to use technical indicators such as simple-moving averages, RSI, and support/resistance levels to trade stocks and options.
+My strategy is to use technical indicators such as simple-moving averages, RSI, and support/resistance levels to trade stocks and options.
 ---

 ## Hobbies